Updated Mar 06, 2026

 How do facilities influence career pathways and employability?

 Facilities shape the development of analytical, technical and communication skills valued across sectors.
 Careers services deliver CV and interview guidance and connect students with alumni and employers.
 Staff encourage placements and research roles to build experience.
-Strong resources and accessible labs help students evidence competencies in data analysis, experimental design and professional communication, supporting progression into psychology roles, adjacent fields such as marketing, human resources and education, and postgraduate study.
+Strong resources and accessible labs help students demonstrate competencies in data analysis, experimental design and professional communication, supporting progression into psychology roles, adjacent fields such as marketing, human resources and education, and postgraduate study.

 How does student feedback strengthen the facilities ecosystem?